thesteve0/lab-asa-e-getting-started/asa-e-getting-started/workshop/content/exercises/07-observability.md

 # Logs and Monitoring

 Logging and monitoring are key activities you do while developing an app.
 ASA-E tools provide valuable information as you iterate on your app.
-In this class we are only going to show the default Azure tools but with Enterprise you can also use [https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/1.1/docs/GUID-index.html](App Live View).
-All that is required to get more Spring specific metrics is adding [https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html](Spring Actuator) to your project and then turn it on in your application.
+In this class we are only going to show the default Azure tools but with Enterprise you can also use [App Live View](https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/1.1/docs/GUID-index.html).
+All that is required to get more Spring specific metrics is adding [Spring Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html) to your project and then turn it on in your application.
 Demonstrating how to use this tooling is beyond the scope of this class, but we thought it was important for you to know that feature is available to you.

 We used the CLI for most of the sections before this, but logging and monitoring are activities best done using the web interface.
+We'll show one of the useful CLI commands and then move to the web.

 ## Logging